NatSR4/Exalendar/public/css/!READ_CSS_STANDARDS.md

 ### DO ###
 - All measurements in vw, unless using % of parent div size (where the parent div is sized in vw)
 - Use all colors from pre-existing pallet.
+Check other css.

 ### DO NOT ###
-- Alterate measurements between vw, px, rem , etc. Please keep everything consistent.
+- Alterate measurements between vw, px, rem , etc. Please keep everything consistent, keep it in vw.
 - Do not eyeball colors
 - Do not use extremely high contrast colors.
 Keep accessibility in mind.
-- Try not to use excessively
+- Try not to use the same css file amongst multiple pages unless the components are the same
+    - login & loginPrimary still needs some more seperation for cleanness, to avoid css in the html files.

 - Use vh, please base measurements off of vw.
 Do not alternate between vw and vh ever.
 This is worse than vw/px alternation / vw/rem alternation.
-    > To see why, shrink the page around.
+    > To see why, shrink the page around asymmetrically. it will not scale proportionally, each vw/vh measurement will scale seperately along width/height with no respect to it's original dimensions

 ## vw conversions ###
-- 1vw ~15.09px (you may make small adjustments by eye where rounding doesn't produce a seamless render)
-- .6625vw ~10px
+- in your view/monitor, measure width. total page width is 100vw.
+- Do px/totalpix (of window-width) if measurement is formally in px --> result is vw